- botulinum toxin type a

 The recommended injection points for glabellar lines and lateral canthal lines are described below:

-The recommended dose is 50 Speywood units (0.25 ml of reconstituted solution) of Azzalure to be divided into 5 injection sites, 10 Speywood units (0.05 ml of reconstituted solution) are to be administered intramuscularly, at right angles to the skin, into each of the 5 sites: 2 injections into each corrugator muscle and one into the procerus muscle near the nasofrontal angle as shown above.
+The recommended dose is 50 Speywood units of Azzalure to be divided into 5 injection sites, 10 Speywood units are to be administered intramuscularly, at right angles to the skin, into each of the 5 sites: 2 injections into each corrugator muscle and one into the procerus muscle near the nasofrontal angle as shown above.

 The anatomical landmarks can be more readily identified if observed and palpated at maximal frown.
 Before injection, place the thumb or index finger firmly below the orbital rim in order to prevent extravasation below the orbital rim.
 The needle should be pointed upward and medially during the injection.
 In order to reduce the risk of ptosis, avoid injections near the levator palpebrae superioris muscle, particularly in patients with larger brow-depressor complexes (depressor supercilii).
 Injections in the corrugator muscle must be made into the central part of that muscle, at least 1 cm above the orbital rim.